The 360 Payments Guide to Credit Card Surcharging

 American Express: Does not require advance notification

-Step 4: Disclose the Surcharge to Your Customers
+Step 3: Disclose the Surcharge to Your Customers

 There’s one final step before you’re ready to start imposing surcharges.
 Credit card brand regulations require that you provide clear and legible notice of the surcharge at the entrance to your business and at the point-of-sale.
 Signage must include the amount of the surcharge and the products or brands to which it applies – Visa has some great examples here.
-You are also required to show the final dollar value of the surcharge on the customer receipt as a separate line item that is clearly marked and easily understood to be a credit card surcharge.
+You are also required to show the final dollar value of the surcharge on the customer receipt and invoices as a separate line item that is clearly marked and easily understood to be a credit card surcharge.
 Your credit card processor will likely need to adjust your account settings to make this possible.
 When in doubt, over-disclose.

 Need More Help?